Yom Kippur War

 Both planes were based on massive artillery pounding of our forces, who were not well fortified and who would suffer heavy casualties.

-It was therefor thought that Israel would withdraw from the west bank, since she was most sensitive on the subject of soldier's lives.
+It was therefore thought that Israel would withdraw from the west bank since she was most sensitive on the subject of soldier's lives.

 Also on the west bank, in the second line, were an additional 600 tanks for the defense of Cairo.

-She had some 2,000 artillery pieces, about 500 operational aircraft, and at least 130 SAM missile batteries positions around our forces so as to deny us air support."
+She had some 2,000 artillery pieces, about 500 operational aircraft, and at least 130 SAM missile battery positions around our forces so as to deny us air support."

 The IDF acknowledged the loss of 14 soldiers during this postwar period.